creditimpact/PURAIFY/engines/platform-builder/README.md

 - Prompt parsing supports simple Slack and HTTP commands.
   - `send slack #channel message` → `send_slack`
   - `http get https://example.com` → `http_request`
+- Loads platform definitions from `/platform-knowledge/` for component and platform type recognition.
 - Phrases are still split on `and`, `then`, or commas.
 - Every generated blueprint is logged to the Monitoring & Logs Engine.
 - In the future, builder will support: